-- 11.3 The by-law should be consistent with national and provincial legislation. - 11.3 In terms of section 17(1) (e) of the MFMA this policy is reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.
+- 11.2 A municipal council must adopt a credit control and debt collection by-law to give effect to this policy in accordance with section 98(1) of MSA. - 11.3 The by-law should be consistent with national and provincial legislation. - 11.3 In terms of section 17(1) (e) of the MFMA this policy is reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.